 Interested parties can register for the tours here

 Photo (left to right): Brigitte Bloksma, director of Kasteel Wijlre, and Lianne Schipper, curator of the Aegon art collection, shake hands in front of Peter Struycken's three-dimensional Color Structure in the atrium of the Aegon headquarters.

 Three-dimensional Color Structure

-Every wave represented one of the three colours: red, green or blue.
-At the points where the three waves intersected, a dot was marked in the program and coloured according to the values of red, green and blue.
-The many dots from the program were then translated to the coloured spheres that light up Aegon's main hall.
+Every wave represented one of the three colors: red, green or blue.
+At the points where the three waves intersected, a dot was marked in the program and colored according to the values of red, green and blue.
+The many dots from the program were then translated to the colored spheres that light up Aegon's main hall.

 The best way to get to know Struycken's iconic structure at Aegon is to sign up for the tours (places are limited).